SAP-archive/teched2021-DEV261/exercises/ex9/README.md

   curl.exe '-X' 'POST' 'https://cap-orders-service.<cluster url>/external/submitorder' '-H' 'Content-Type: application/json' '-d' '{\"orderNo\": 123123}'
   ```

 This result in an error due to missing authentication.
-To overcome this we will therefore setup an OAuth client in Kyma that provides with the needed credentials to execute the call to the action successfully.
+To overcome this we will set up an OAuth client in Kyma that provides the needed credentials to execute the call successfully.

 ## OAuth Client in Kyma